kpj/kpj.github.io--old/_posts/2014-08-12-encrypt-partition.md

 In order to remove the mapping another call to 'cryptsetup' is necessary

 {% highlight bash %}
-$ cryptsetup -v close sticky
+$ cryptsetup -v luksClose sticky
 Command successful.
 {% endhighlight %}